elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 ```

 That means when we added `Html.text "Hello World"` to our program, the `"Hello
-World"` was our only argument.
+World"` string was our only argument.
 And `Html msg` was the return type.
-Don't worry
+Don't
-too much about typing yet, but it's helpful to think about a couple of quick
+worry too much about typing yet, but it's helpful to think about a couple of
-things for now:
+quick things for now:

 - How many arguments does a function take?
 - What is the type of each argument?
 - What is the type of the return value?

 In our case, `text` is the name of the function.
-Then we use a `:` before the
+Then we use a `:` symbol
-list of arguments.
-This function only takes a single argument, and it's a
+before the list of arguments.
+This function only takes a single argument, and
-`String`.
-Then we use the arrow symbol `->` after the argument.
-And lastly we
+it's a `String`.
+Then, we use the arrow symbol `->` after the argument.
+Lastly,
-indicate the return type, which is an `Html msg`.
+we indicate the return type, which is an `Html msg`.
 The `msg` part isn't
-important, and we could've said `Html a`.
+important, and we could have said `Html a`.
 The important part is that we are
-returning some HTML code that we are going to use to display the text on a
+returning some HTML code that we are going to use to display the text on a page
-page in the browser.
+in the browser.

 ## Main Function